If you know me even a little, you’ve probably heard me talk about the DISC personality assessment. Some of you have probably heard it a lot.

 On Sales Throwdown, we talk about the endless number of ways that DISC will help you in sales.
 And we keep talking about it because we find more and more ways in which it works.
 You build more trust, you gain more empathy, you ask more relevant and nurturing questions.
 All of these lead to the kind of conversations that close more deals.

 What we don’t talk enough about, although it has been brought up a multitude of times, is that you don’t have to be in sales to benefit from a DISC assessment.
-Any assessment really, but that’s the one that’s had the most impact for me.
+Really any evaluation, but this is the one that has struck me the most.

 If you’re in any position where you want to build stronger relationships, DISC will help.
 If you’re in any position where you want to have more effective communication with a range of people, DISC will help.